datahub-project/datahub/metadata-ingestion/source_docs/metabase.md

 ## Capabilities

 This plugin extracts Charts, dashboards, and associated metadata.
-This plugin is in beta and has only been tested on PostgreSQL and H2 database.
+This plugin is in beta and has only been tested on PostgreSQL, BigQuery and H2 database.

 | Capability | Status | Details |
 | -----------| ------ | ---- |